Bendalff/Bendalff/README.md

 I´m Manu aka *Bendalff*, system/application engineer and operational specialist.
 I'm also an IBM MQ on Windows expert by pure luck.

 I used to be a normal person but then I started running a homelab.
-I am currently speedrunning the discovery process of terraform, kubernetes clusters, containers and deployments using Octopus Deploy.
-Just for fun and ridiculous reasons that barely make sense to most people I know including collegues.
+I am currently speedrunning the discovery process of terraform, kubernetes, containers and deployments through Octopus Deploy.
+Just for fun and ridiculous reasons that barely make sense to most people I know, including collegues.
 Salvation is no longer possible, only service availability ;-)

 ## 🚀💻 Some Technologies & Tools I use